sumanmukherjee03/practice-and-katas/k8s/CKA/affinity-anti-affinity.README.md

 before the nodes were labelled or affinity rules were applied, those will not be evicted.

-Another node affinity type to come in the future is `requiredDuringSchedulingRequiredDuringExecution` which will evict pods from nodes which dont satify the affinity requirements.
+Another node affinity type to come in the future is `requiredDuringSchedulingRequiredDuringExecution` which will evict pods from nodes that don't satisfy the affinity requirements.

 You can learn more about the complex rules of node affinity here : https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/